rjkviegas/skills-workshops/week-4/deploying_a_web_application/COACH_INSTRUCTIONS.md

 The Heroku guide is not shared at the start, so that the learners have to think about what's going on.
 It's included in 'Further Reading'

-> When this workshop was first created, following the guide from Heroku does not properly set up the database (the migration is not run).
-This leaves the learners with an interesting problem to investigate but we're relying on Heroku not fixing this!

-Run through the process of deploying the app to check that Heroku have not fixed it before you run the workshop.

-Further down the line we should fork this repo and refactor it so that we can maintain our own set of interesting bugs!
+The deployment appears to go smoothly but the migration is not run so when the learners go to `/widgets` they see an error.

+To find the cause of this error they need to look in the application logs either on the Heroku platform or using the Heorku CLI.

 ## Plenary ( 20 minutes )